Usharani8/M2-embedded_BellControl/1_Requiements/README.md

 •This project takes in all the input values and yields out the management parameters.

 ## FOLDER AND STRUCTURE

-Plugin	README
-1_REQUIREMENT	Document detailing requirements
+1_REQUIREMENT----	Document detailing requirements

-2_DESIGN	Structural and Behavioural UM 3_IMPLEMENTATION	All the code is written here 4_TestPlanAndOutput	Documents with test plans and outputs 5_REPORT	Generated report
+2_DESIGN ----	Structural and Behavioural UM

+3_IMPLEMENTATION----	All the code is written here

+4_TestPlanAndOutput----	Documents with test plans and outputs

+5_REPORT----	Generated report

 ## SWOT ANALYSIS
 STRENGTH: